It’s time to get in the holiday spirit and we’ve got just the thing: a holiday day trip.

 As the season of pumpkin picking, cider mills and soccer games ends and cooler temperatures set in, it might be the perfect time for making memories on a family outing to one of the many holiday-themed destinations within an easy drive of metro Detroit.

 Michigan’s “Little Bavaria” is home to Bronner’s Christmas Wonderland, the world’s largest Christmas store, so it’s easy to see why this town tops our list.
-Located about an hour and a half from Detroit, Frankenmuth was also named one of the most Christmassy towns in America by TIME Magazine.
+Located about an hour and a half from Detroit, Frankenmuth was also named one of the most Christmassy towns in America by TIME Magazine in 2011.

 After you’ve browsed every ornament imaginable at Bronner’s, take a stroll through downtown, sample some fudge and stop for a meal at The Old Christmas Station Restaurant or enjoy a world-famous chicken dinner at Zehnder’s or Bavarian Inn.